Lyra-AI-Team/ServeSmart/README.md

 </div>

 ## Sell Product
-The first second is for product selling (adding).
+The second one is for product selling (adding).
 The instructions to add product:
 1. Enter informations about your meal (AI will improve it).
 2. Take a photo of your meal.
 3. Enter the price of your meal.